SCOPE / PURPOSE OF JOB:

 2. Implementation and Scale

-- Ensure models are adaptable across different states, populations and health system contexts
+- Ensure models are adaptable across different states, populations and health system contexts with clear documentation of variation and standardisation

 - Develop approaches that support national scalability beyond pilot settings